Sloane Square: Location

-In sociology a small social class of London has since the 1980s been cast and to some extent outcast as Sloane Rangers or Sloanies, relatively young, underemployed and ostentatiously well-off members of the upper classes who linguistically have their own evolving lexicon, sloane(y) speak, spoken in received pronunciation.
+In sociology, a small social class of London has since the 1980s been cast and to some extent outcast as Sloane Rangers or Sloanies, relatively young, underemployed and ostentatiously well-off members of the upper classes who linguistically have their own evolving lexicon, sloane(y) speak, spoken in received pronunciation.
 Some are heavily engaged investors in charities, new businesses and the arts, particularly with the influx of and integration with young, wealthy, foreign-born Chelsea residents.
 The endurance of this class is reflected in an occasional dramatic work or fly on the wall documentary such as Made in Chelsea.

 History

 The square has two notable buildings.
 Peter Jones department store designed by Reginald Uren of the firm Slater Moberly and Uren in 1936 and now a Grade II* listed building on account of its early curtain wall and modernist aesthetic, pioneering in the UK for a department store.
 The building was carefully restored 2003–2007 with internal upgrading in line with the original designs by John McAslan and Partners.
 This included making the three storey atrium full-height.
 Peter Jones now operates as part of the employee-owned John Lewis chain.

-The other is the Royal Court Theatre first opened in 1888 which was important for avant-garde theatre in the 1960s and 1970s when the home of the English Stage Company.
+The other is the Royal Court Theatre first opened in 1888 which has been important for avant-garde theatre since 1956 when it became the home of the English Stage Company.